Last Updated on September 20, 2022

 Natural clothing is not only good for the environment but also for our skin, and this is especially important when it comes to our most sensitive areas!

 Kent offers undyed and natural, plant-dyed styles, as well as a black colour option dyed with GOTS certified dyes.
 They use plant-based and latex-free elastics.

 With a focus on natural products and regenerative agriculture, California Cloth Foundry makes women’s organic clothing in “collaboration with nature”.

 Their casual and lounge pieces are naturally dyed and ethically made in the US.

-Please note: Some of their pieces do contain 2% spandex and these items are not compostable however they are currently looking for solutions and testing a bio-based alternative to eventually have a fully plastic free clothing collection.
+Please note: Some of their pieces do contain 2% spandex and these items are not compostable, but they are currently looking for solutions and testing a bio-based alternative to eventually have a fully plastic free clothing collection.

 If you’re a sewer, CCF also sells their fabrics by the yard!